StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 * You received an event notification saying that your payment processing application isn't able to process any payments right now, and your customers aren't being served.
 * In StackState, you can go to the exact moment in time when the components that make up the CRITICAL path of payment processing turned to a CRITICAL state.
 That moment corresponds to the point in time for which you will fetch the snapshot of your IT infrastructure - the topology time.
-* You can then select to see the hours that preceded that moment in order to fetch the telemetry that will hopefully point you to the root cause of your problem - the telemetry interval.
+* You can then select to see the hours that preceded that moment to fetch the telemetry that will hopefully point you to the root cause of your problem - the telemetry interval.

 StackState will enter time travel mode whenever a custom topology time is selected, the **Pause** button is clicked, or a custom telemetry interval is set for the telemetry interval.
 When StackState is in time travel mode: